shimooper/T3Es_secretion_signal_prediction/README.md

 # T3Es_secretion_signal_prediction

-This repository contains the code for predicting the T3Es secretion signal in bacterial proteins.
+This repository contains the code for predicting the T3Es secretion signal in bacterial proteins, based on trained models, as described in the paper: Effectidor II.

 ## Requirements